 Duong Lam Ancient Village

-This is one of the best destinations for a day tours around Hanoi on motorbike.
+This is one of the best destinations for day tours around Hanoi by motorbike.